 What to See and Do

-At the core, Kings Landing is a museum.
-With over 70,000 artefacts, it has one of the largest collections in Atlantic Canada.
+With over 70,000 artefacts, Kings Landing has one of the largest collections in Atlantic Canada.
 The history told here reflects 19th-century rural New Brunswick, in particular, the social and cultural history of the St. John River Valley.
 Stories span over 150 years from the exodus of Loyalists during the American Revolution to the Victorians and the birth of Canada and on to the age of progress in the late 19th century and early 20th century.

-The museum offers two ways to learn about this history — the Exhibits and the Village.
-You’ll find lots of educational exhibits when you first enter the museum that provide insight into the history you’ll experience in the Village.
+When you first enter the museum, you’ll find lots of educational exhibits that provide insight into the history you’ll experience in the Village.
 You’ll also find the Kid Zone, the Summer Stage, and where our tours kick-off.

 Every day at Kings Landing is a new experience, so be sure to check our calendar for the most up to date schedule of our programs and activities.

 Save a little time to visit the Peddler’s Market to find that special souvenir to remind you of your historical adventure.
 The gift shop features a selection of one-of-a-kind giftware crafted by Kings Landing artisans, local goods, old fashion candy, branded souvenirs and other unique products such as cast iron cookware.